DennisSoemers/DennisSoemers.github.io/_pages/education.md

-If you are a student at [Maastricht University's Department of Advanced Computing Sciences](https://www.maastrichtuniversity.nl/dacs), and are potentially interested in having me serve as first supervisor for your B.Sc. or M.Sc. thesis, or an internship, **please contact me** by sending a mail to my UM email address. **I recommend to contact me early**, as I usually get approach by many more students than I can accept per semester. **Make sure to include** (preferably in a neatly organised list, not hidden inside a huge wall of text):
+If you are a student at [Maastricht University's Department of Advanced Computing Sciences](https://www.maastrichtuniversity.nl/dacs), and are potentially interested in having me serve as first supervisor for your B.Sc. or M.Sc. thesis, or an internship, **please contact me** by sending a mail to my UM email address. **I recommend to contact me early**, as I usually get approached by many more students than I can accept per semester. **Make sure to include** (preferably in a neatly organised list, not hidden inside a huge wall of text):

 - Whether it is for B.Sc. thesis, M.Sc. thesis, an internship, or anything else.